ronkok/Hurmet/docs/manual.md

 In some countries, the usual decimal separator symbol is a dot.
 Other countries use a comma.
 Hurmet starts up with a decimal separator based upon the browser’s language setting.
 Hurmet also allows the reader (not the document author) to select which display they prefer.
-Just use the use the drop-down menu labeled “●”.
+Just use the use the drop-down menu labeled Doc | Set Decimal.

 The same menu choice also selects how Hurmet displays thousands separators.